Nicholas-Baron/little-lang/NOTES.md

 Classes should follow the C++ standard library's capitalization rules, that is all lowercase with underscores separating words (e.g. snakecase).

+Certain abbreviations should be used in naming:
+ - `stmt` for statement
+ - `expr` for expression

 ## Namespaces
 Namespaces should have their own folder and should be named like that folder.
 Namespaces may have a forward declaration header,